yandex-cloud/docs/en/message-queue/concepts/delay-queues.md

 ## Delivery delay on individual messages {#delay-messages}

 Individual messages can be hidden immediately after they are added to a queue.
 This is set using the `DelaySeconds` parameter of the [SendMessage](../api-ref/message/SendMessage.md) method.
-A hidden message can't be consumed from the queue during the specified time.
+A hidden message cannot be consumed from the queue during the specified time.
 The maximum time a message can be hidden is 15 minutes.
-FIFO queues don't support per-message delays.
+FIFO queues do not support per-message delays.

-The per-message delay overrides the general queue delay.
+The per-message delay has a higher priority than the delay set on an entire queue.
+For example, if a message with a 10-minute delivery delay is added to a queue that has a 5-minute delay set, this message is hidden for 10 minutes.